I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 rose-graft-split-SK-NL

-Always plant your rose so the bud union is beneath the surface of the soil - especially in zones with freezing winters to protect the graft site.
+To protect the graft site, always plant your rose so the bud union (where the two roses are joined) is beneath the surface of the soil - especially in zones with freezing winters.

 4 to 5 inches below soil surface is best.

-Otherwise, the freeze-thaw-freeze cycle in early winter or spring, can split the graft (see the sketch above)... water can enter a tiny space and freeze, splitting the base of the rose.
+Otherwise, the freeze-thaw-freeze cycle in early winter or spring, can split the graft (sketch above) as water can enter a tiny space and freeze, splitting the base of the rose.

 grafted-rose-sketchGrafted Rose